The Definitive Guide to the Best Wood Glues

 1. PVA – Polyvinyl Acetate

 Commonly found in craft stores, PVA glue is a strong contender in the realm of wood adhesives.
-It’s water-based, prepping it for the smooth, fast-drying application.
-PVA gets bonus points for its versatility – it bonds well with porous and semi-porous materials.
-Still, it does, however, struggle with non-porous surfaces.
+It’s water-based, which makes for a smooth, fast-drying application.
+PVA gets bonus points for its versatility — it bonds well with porous and semi-porous materials.
+It does, however, struggle with non-porous surfaces.

 2. Epoxy Resin